SyedMoasib000/ai-system-design-guide/08-memory-and-state/05-semantic-caching.md

 ### Q: What is "Semantic Drift" in caching, and how do you prevent it?

 **Strong answer:**
 Semantic Drift occurs when the similarity threshold is too loose (e.g., 0.8 instead of 0.95).
 A query like *"How do I fix my car?"* might match a cached response for *"How do I wash my car?"*.
-To prevent this, we use **Multi-Stage Validation**: 1) Vector similarity check, 2) **Entity-Match check** (ensures both queries involve "Car" and the same "Verb"), and 3) **Threshold Tightening**—for technical or medical queries, we require $>0.98$ similarity to return a cached result.
+To prevent this, we use **Multi-Stage Validation**: 1) Vector similarity check, 2) **Entity-Match check** (ensures both queries involve "Car" and the same "Verb"), and 3) **Threshold Tightening**: for technical or medical queries, we require $>0.98$ similarity to return a cached result.

 ### Q: Why is a Semantic Cache sometimes *more* expensive than a raw LLM call at low volume?